-Hold the edges of the hearing aid with your thumb and index finger.
-Pull out and slightly upward, while slightly rotating your hand forward
+- 1. Hold the edges of the hearing aid with your thumb and index finger.
+Pull out and slightly upward, while slightly rotating your hand forward. - 2.
+If your hearing aid has a pull-out wire, pull at the wire to remove the hearing aid.

-How to use your hearing aids
+Using your hearing aids